 - Email address

-Thames Valley Police will then contact you in due course and ask you to complete an online registration form.
+You should then wait for Thames Valley Police to contact you and ask you to complete an online registration form.
+In October 2016 Thames Valley Police informed the University that this may take several months due to delays in the implementation of their new system.
 You will then need to attend an appointment at the Police Station where you should be given your full Police Registration Certificate.
 You do not need to go to the Police Station until you have been given an appointment.

 - If you have a Police Registration Certificate already and only need to update its details (personal details, address, etc), you should go to the Police Station at St Aldates or your nearest Police Station.